Jernhatten: Geography

-The coast down from Jernhatten - is known among anglers and divers, due to a varied sea bed with kelp and stones, giving favorable conditions for fish life.
+The coast down from Jernhatten is known among anglers and divers, due to a varied sea bed with kelp and stones, giving favorable conditions for fish life.
 The stream Havmølle Å just south of Jernhatten has a run of sea trout.
-In the same area one can find the last signs of entrenchments from "Englandskrigene" 1807-1814 - a war with England, where most of the Danish fleet was lost.
+In the same area one can find the last signs of entrenchments from the English Wars, where most of the Danish fleet was lost.
 This place, as well as Jernhatten, is part of 266 hectares of protected land.

+Hiking

-Hiking - From a small car park to the top of the hill there is a 300 meter footpath leading to the main viewpoint.
+From a small car park to the top of the hill there is a 300 meter footpath leading to the main viewpoint.
 The area is not overrun.
 A longer walk is over the top of the hill down along the coast to the coastal hills of Rugaard Forest, which can be seen from the viewpoint, going back the same way.
 This 8 kilometer round trip passes empty coastline and wooded hills with wellsprings running into the sea, and trees falling out over the stony beach and into the sea.
 On this stretch there is also a hill with angled beech trees, growing on unstable ball clay, that is slipping into the sea.
 The tidal difference in the area is normally negligible in the order of one foot, so one does not have to worry about being cut of, even though the beach down from Rugaard Forest is narrow to pass at some places.
 From Jernhatten and north the coastline is varied and empty up to the coastal town Grenaa and Grenaa Beach 20 kilometers further up the coast of Djursland.
 This stretch partly joins an international hiking and bicycle trail, the North Sea Trail starting in Sweden and ending in Spain.